 Hope you might remember the Golf Superstar Tiger Woods was involved in a SUV rollover accident a year back and got injured badly. this video tells you how the accident occurred and about his leg injuries.

 What should you do after a rollover accident?

-The immediate thing to be done should be checking for injuries and seeking medical care.
-Informing the police, taking photographs of the scene, collecting information of witnesses and the other party involved in the accident would be necessary like in any other vehicle crash.
-Without delay, contact your personal injury lawyer and have a case evaluation.
+The immediate thing to do is check for injuries and seek medical care.
+Informing the police, taking photographs of the scene, and collecting information from witnesses and the other party involved in the accident would be necessary, like in any other vehicle crash.
+Without delay, contact your personal injury lawyer for a case evaluation.
 He would help you file the claim on time.

 Is a rollover an at-fault accident?